 - Parents/guardians, as well as the student's advisor, will be notified of the offense.
-Additionally, the Director of Student Life will remind the parent/guardian and student of the electronic device policy and expectations. - First violation-one-day confiscation: the Director of Student Life will retain the electronic device.
-After 3:05pm, the parent/guardian or student may collect the item. - Second violation-five-day confiscation: the Director of Student Life will retain the electronic device throughout the school day for five school days. - Third violation-fifteen-day confiscation: the Director of Student Life will retain the electronic device throughout the school day for fifteen school days. - Any subsequent violation will result in another fifteen school days.
+Additionally, the Divisional Director will remind the parent/guardian and student of the electronic device policy and expectations. - First violation-one-day confiscation: the Divisional Director will retain the electronic device.
+After 3:05pm, the parent/guardian or student may collect the item. - Second violation-five-day confiscation: the Divisional Director will retain the electronic device throughout the school day for five school days. - Third violation-fifteen-day confiscation: the Divisional Director will retain the electronic device throughout the school day for fifteen school days. - Any subsequent violation will result in another fifteen school days.
 The Administration reserves the right to issue additional consequences or mitigate consequences depending on the situation.